-When you can map content back to revenue results, you can more easily optimize content over time.
-When marketers know what works, we know where to focus energy, and can build a well-informed roadmap of content to create to better help sales in the future.
-The content usage report is a crucial tool in my toolbox because it tells me in black-and-white what sales is using—and what they’re not.
+When you can map content back to revenue results, you can optimize content over time with ease.
+When marketers know what works, we know where to focus energy and can build a well-informed roadmap of content to better help sales in the future.
+The content usage report is a crucial tool in my toolbox because it tells me in black and white terms what sales is using — and what they’re not.
 Sales likes it too, because they have the ability to easily report back client feedback on each piece of content they use.
 In other words, it’s worthwhile to provide feedback because their voices are heard.

 If you’re considering a sales enablement solution, good!
 Evolution of sales and marketing processes are both inevitable and essential to long-term success.
 By embracing a sales enablement process, you can capitalize on the power of technology to transform your content engine.

 Want to learn more?
 Download our complimentary whitepaper, Unlock the Genetic Code of your Sales Content, to understand how to measure and optimize content performance through the sales cycle.
 You can also share this infographic that illustrates how to solve the sales and marketing content dispute.